its-a-setup/active_dev/README.md

 `docker build . --tag extending_airflow:latest`
 10. Start containers for our application:
 `docker compose up -d`
-10. Create new private repo in your GitHub and add there empty .txt file
+10. Create new private repo in your GitHub and add empty .txt file there
 11. Create .env file in dags/ and edit it to include your data
-12. Open [airflow webserver](http://localhost:8080/home) in your browser and login with (login: airflow, password: airflow)
+12. Open [airflow webserver](http://localhost:8080/home) in your browser and log in with (login: airflow, password: airflow)
 13. Run "mimic_activity_dag"

-Congrats!
+Congrats, now your GitHub will stay active forever!